City of South Bend Peregrine Falcon Cam

 In 1993, South Bend was the site of a Department of Natural Resources reintroduction, releasing and monitoring 15 young captive-bred birds as they became familiar with a life in the wild.

 Historic sites were along cliff and river bluffs and, although they still use these locations, they have made good use of tall city buildings which mimic those high altitudes environments.
 Cities also provide an abundant food supply of birds- pigeons, sparrows, starlings, and other species as well.
 A Peregrine diving on prey can attain speeds of 200 mph, making it the world's fastest living animal.
 View a National Geographic story highlighting the flying capabilities of the Peregrine.

-'Our' Falcon Family Facts:
+South Bend's Falcon Family Facts:

 - Zephyr was released at a cliff on the Mississippi in Muscatine, Iowa, 1999.
-He lost his right foot in the spring of 2011 in an apparent trap injury, so his hunting ability is diminished.
+He lost his right foot in the spring of 2011 in an apparent trap injury, so his hunting ability was diminished.